 Edit: When I was back the following week for dinner, I would have to say the bacon-wrapped chicken thighs were amazing!
 Hands down my favourite thing of the night.
 The crispy pork belly was also very very good.
 The night was very well topped off with the chocolate cake, which was also very good.

 I really liked the gluten-free cheese buns that Pampa has!
 They are delicious and really light.
 Definitely great on their own and to snack on throughout the meal!
 The danger here is that you don’t want to fill up on these before the meats come around!

-The Pampa Pork sausage was not my favourite.
+The Pampa Pork sausage.
 It was pretty tasty, but I found it to be a bit on the dry side.
 The great thing with Pampa is that you can try a bit of everything and if you don’t like it, it’s still okay because you can get other things!

 Marinated Crispy Pork Belly was also on top of my list.
 It is currently only offered during their April Bacon Feast so you still have a weeks to try it!
 It’s really nice and crispy, and incredibly rich.
 You can’t do too many of these because it’s so rich but good to have a few pieces.

-This was definitely a really good way to end the night!
+This was a really good way to end the night!
 Really decadent and delicious, and I actually really enjoyed the bits of bacon throughout.
 Even though I was super full, I still polished this thing off!